Don’t act straight away. Stop and think about what you’re being asked to do.

 Phishing is the most common cyber-attack used today.
 They can be sent to you via email, text message, and sometimes via social media from what can appear to be a reputable source.
 Phishing attacks are used to trick the recipient into revealing sensitive information or data in order to steal from you.

-Remember to pause, review and ask a friend or family member when you receive such messages.
+Remember to STOP, CHECK and PROTECT.
+Ask a friend of family member when you receive such messages.
+If something feels wrong, contact your bank if you notice unusual activity or if a scammer gets your money or information.
+Seek help and report the scam to Scamwatch.
 Learn more about protecting yourself from specific scams below.

 Scam phone calls include calls where scammers will impersonate Bank First or a well-known company.

-They may gain your trust and pressure you to provide passwords, codes or personal information over the phone claiming it will clear an unpaid bill, fine or similar.
+They may gain your trust and pressure you to provide passwords, codes or personal information over the phone.

 Scammers can create fake websites that look almost identical to a reputable organisation that you deal with.